 - Large Item: 750x500px

 - Mini-cart items: 160x160px

 Setting up site-wide sections

 It is a good practice to go through the theme’s Customizer options first to set up its layout, color scheme, typography, header & footer options and more before starting up with your content.
 All options below can be accessed by selecting Customize on the WordPress admin bar or under Appearance > Customize in the dashboard.

 Under site options you can control the site’s layout, colors and typography.

 In the layout section, under Site Layout you can set the site’s layout to Boxed site – centered which will restrict the width of your site to the set site width, Full width site – Boxed content which will make the site full width and apply the site width to the content area, Full width site – Left aligned content same as before but aligns the content to the left and finally Full width site – Full width content which makes both the site and content full width.
-The Content & Blog layout dropdowns allow you to move or toggle the widgetized sidebars.
+The Content, Blog & Single blog post layout dropdowns allow you to move or toggle the widgetized sidebars.
 The header width controls the width of the header area left of the content.
 The site width can control the width of the entire site or just the content area based on the layout you have selected.
 Finally the content/sidebar widths allow you to adjust the content/sidebar column ratio.